Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Clemson and its opponents have combined for 46 points -- this matchup's over/under -- only two times this year.
+- Clemson and its opponents have scored at least 46 points -- this matchup's point total -- just twice this season.

-- Florida State has combined with its opponents to score more than 46 points in six of seven games this season.
+- Florida State's games have gone over 46 points in six of seven chances this season.

-- The combined points per game average of the two teams, 51.3, is 5.3 points above Saturday's over/under.
+- Saturday's total is 5.3 points lower than the two team's combined 51.3 points per game average.

-- This contest's total is 5.0 points greater than the 41 these two squads combine to surrender per game this season.
+- This contest's total is five points above the 41 these two squads combine to allow per game this season.

-- Tigers games this season feature an average total of 49.2 points, a number 3.2 points higher than Saturday's over/under.
+- The average total in Tigers games this season is 49.2, 3.2 points more than Saturday's total of 46.

 - The 58.7 PPG average total in Seminoles games this season is 12.7 points more than this game's over/under.